1hehaq/greb/README.md

 ## `Setup`

-- **Load in Chrome**
+#### ⇨ Loading in Chrome

-   - open chrome and navigate to `chrome://extensions/`
+1. Open Chrome and navigate to `chrome://extensions/`
-   - enable "Developer mode" in the top right corner
+2. Enable "Developer mode" in the top right corner
-   - click "Load unpacked"
+3. Click "Load unpacked"
-   - select the directory containing the extension files
+4. Select the directory containing the extension files:
+   - If installed via npm: Select the `node_modules/@1hehaq/greb` directory
+   - If cloned from repository: Select the `greb` directory
-   - pin the extension (optional)
+5. Pin the extension (optional)

-- **Verify Installation**
+#### ⇨ Verify Installation
 - Look for the Greb icon in your Chrome toolbar
 - Right-click on any form field to see the "Grab Parameters" option

 <br>
 <br>